 Alternatively, you can use pacman -U package_name.pkg.tar.zst if you want to be explicit.

 Hopefully, you can now use your network adapter to connect to your Wi-Fi.
 If you're using the DKMS version of a driver like I am, you don't need to do anything else because it will be recompiled with every kernel update.
 Don't delete the package.

 However, at some point in the future, the driver may stop working.
 The driver I use has a -git AUR package which is compiled from the master branch of a git repository that is periodically updated but doesn't necessarily see releases.
-For this reason, the AUR package doesn't usually need to be updated, but it will still pull the latest release from a git repository.
+For this reason, the AUR package doesn't usually need to be updated because it will still pull the latest commit from a git repository.
 So, if the driver stops working after an update, you'll need to create the package again by following the previous steps in this guide.